Maria Domenica Mazzarello: Life

 She was born in Mornese, in what is now the province of Alessandria, northern Italy, to a peasant family who worked in a vineyard.
 She was the eldest of ten children of Joseph and Maddalena Calcagno Mazzarelli.
-When she was fifteen she had joined the Association of the Daughters of Mary Immaculate, known for her charitable works, and run by the parish priest, Domenico Pestarino; it was a precursor to the founding of the Salesian Sisters.
+When she was fifteen she had joined the Association of the Daughters of Mary Immaculate, known for charitable works, and run by the parish priest, Domenico Pestarino; it was a precursor to the founding of the Salesian Sisters.

 When she was 23 years old, a typhoid epidemic hit Mornese causing the death of many villagers.
 Soon, her uncle and aunt were taken ill and Mary volunteered to care for them and their many children.
 After a week they recovered, however when Mary returned home, she also became ill with typhoid.
 Due to this, she received the last rites of the Catholic Church.
 She recovered, but the illness left her weak.
 The strength which had formerly sustained her in her work in the fields was no more.
 Mary was now thin and frail; a shell of her formerly robust self.

 She took an apprenticeship as a seamstress in the town and worked diligently at the craft.
 Like John Bosco, the skills which she learned in her youth, she was able to pass on to those who would come after her.
 After she recovered from her illness, in the month of October, Mary was walking in her village and was suddenly astounded to see before her a large building with a courtyard and many girls playing and laughing.
 A voice said to her, "I entrust them to you".

 The education of girls was a particular need in the nineteenth century, and Mary decided to devote herself to this work.
 Hosts of farm girls from the country, or serving girls, factory workers, and street vending girls filled the streets of the city; and all of them were at risk to juvenile prostitution.
 She wished to educate them, and teach them a trade, to save them from the dangers of street life.
 She persuaded some of her girl friends to join her in this project.
 Fifteen young women now comprised the Daughters of Mary Immaculate.
 Pestarino busied himself with training them in the spiritual life and managed to secure a place for some of them to live in community, thus was the beginning of religious life in Mornese.
 The Daughters took in a few young girls and housed them, schooling them in the faith and handing down to them their knowledge of dress making.

 John Bosco was told of the Daughters by Pestarino, who himself was training as a Salesian of Don Bosco under the saint.
 Considering his vision of the young girls, Bosco decided to meet with them.
 He went to Mornese with his boy band under the guise of raising funds for his Oratory, but his true intention was to investigate the possibility of founding a female counterpart of the male Salesian religious order from the Daughters of Mary Immaculate.